joecorcoran/corcoran.online/_drafts/moving-past-rails-asset-pipeline.md

 practice it's another feature that helps more than it hurts.

-Not only does it encourage tight coupling of otherwise unrelated areas of your codebase, but it renders the asset file totally useless without the presence of both the Rails environment and the asset pipeline.
+Not only does it encourage tight coupling of otherwise unrelated areas of your codebase, but it leaves you with an asset file with no identity &#8212; not Ruby, not CoffeeScript, not JavaScript &#8212; which is totally useless without the presence of both the Rails environment and the asset pipeline.

 ## Frustration over configuration